 Pranayama: Practice breathing techniques that align your energy with the natural rhythms of the universe, enhancing your inner balance and clarity.

-Meditation on Tattwa Yantras: Experience guided Yoga Nidra and meditation focusing on the sacred Tattwa Yantras, unlocking deeper insights and spiritual awakening.
+Meditation on Tattwa Yantras: Experience guided yoga nidra and meditation focusing on the sacred Tattwa Yantras, unlocking deeper insights and spiritual awakening.

-77 Williams Rd., Wadeville
+Hanging Rock Hall, 77 Williams Rd., Wadeville.
+NSW.

 Kirtan